 ACB Oregon - ACB

-Oregon resident
+Oregon resident.

 Ross N. Pangere Foundation - ACB (3 scholarships)

-Studying in the field of business, computer science or information technology
+Studying in the field of business, computer science or information technology.

 Floyd Qualls Memorial - ACB (5 Scholarships)

-General studies
+General studies.

-Paul and Ellen Ruckes - AFB
+Paul W. and Ellen M. Ruckes - AFB (2 Scholarships)

 Studying physical or computer sciences or engineering.